peeeeej/bread-scaler/README.md

 ```

 The script defaults to using a starter that's equal parts flour and water, however if you feed a starter that's (for example) 1:4:5 (one part levain to 4 parts water to 5 parts flour), you can account for this by using the `--ratio` flag and providing the percentage of water as a float, in this case, `.8`

+If your recipe uses sugar, oil or commercial yeast, you can pass in `--sugar`, `--oil` or `--yeast`.

 If you like round numbers, use the `--round` flag to round the displayed ingredients to the nearest half gram.